nightscout/cgm-remote-monitor/README.md

 ```
 - See [install MongoDB, Node.js, and Nightscouton a single Windows system](https://github.com/jaylagorio/Nightscout-on-Windows-Server). if you want to host your Nightscout outside of the cloud.
 Although the instructions are intended for Windows Server the procedure is compatible with client versions of Windows such as Windows 7 and Windows 10.
 - If you deploy to Windows and want to develop or test you need to install [Cygwin](https://www.cygwin.com/) (use [setup-x86_64.exe](https://www.cygwin.com/setup-x86_64.exe) and make sure to install `build-essential` package.
 Test your configuration by executing `make` and check if all tests are ok.
-- There may be some issues with Node 10.6.0 or later with Nightscout.
-Node 10 support will be in the 0.11 release.
+- There may be some issues with Node 10.14.1 or later with Nightscout.
+Node 10 support will be added in the Nightscout 0.12 release.
 Please don't use Nightscout with (Node 9 or) Node 10 at this moment.

 # Usage